lwilletts/fyre/README.md

 ------------

-Contributors for specific scripts are listed in the files where they have contributed ideas or code.
+Contributors for specific scripts are listed in the files where they have inputted ideas or code.
 Many thanks to the original wmutils authors: dcat & z3bra.

 Shameless Plug